Riimu/Kit-CSRF/README.md

 and extract the `src` folder from the archive to your project folder.
 To load the library, you can simply include the `src/autoload.php` file that was provided in the archive.

+Note that if you install this library manually, you must also install the dependencies by yourself.
+Installing the library via Composer also installs the dependencies for you.

 ## Usage ##